ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Algorithms

 \cref{alg:rotate-tg:pol-loss-br,alg:rotate-tg:pol-loss-tm} describe how the teammate and BR policies are trained to mutually maximize returns when interacting with each other during SP and SXP interactions.
 Both lines call the \textbf{POL\_LOSS\_ADV\_TARG} function, which receives $\left(\theta, \theta_{\text{old}},\sigma_{\text{old}}, D, \epsilon \right)$ as input to evaluate the following, standard PPO-clip loss function that encourages return maximization and sufficient exploration:

 where $A$ denotes the \textit{advantage} function.
 Our implementation of \ours{} uses an estimate of the advantage function obtained via the Generalized Advantage Estimation (GAE) algorithm~\citep{Schulman2015HighDimensionalCC}, $A^\text{GAE}_{\sigma_\text{old}}$.
-Meanwhile, Line~\ref{alg:rotate-tg:regret-policy-loss} shows how the teammate policy is trained to maximize the ego agent's \textit{regret} based on experiences from XP interaction.
-The \textbf{POL\_LOSS\_REG\_TARG} function that computes a loss function that encourages the maximization of regret is generally the same as the \textbf{POL\_LOSS\_ADV\_TARG} function except for its replacement of the advantage function, $A$, with a regret-based target function defined below:
+Meanwhile, Line~\ref{alg:rotate-tg:regret-policy-loss} shows how the teammate policy is trained to maximize the ego agent's \textit{regret} based on experiences from XP and SP interactions.
+The \textbf{POL\_LOSS\_REG\_TARG} function that computes a loss function that encourages the maximization of regret is generally the same as the \textbf{POL\_LOSS\_ADV\_TARG} function except for its replacement of the advantage function, $A$, with a regret-based target function.
+The regret-based target function is defined differently but symmetrically for SP and XP states.
+We describe the target function for regret from \textbf{XP} states below, and refer the reader to the code for the target function for regret from SP states.

-Rather than optimizing a regret function that requires explicitly computing the return-to-go for SP and XP interaction starting from state $s$, \textbf{POL\_LOSS\_REG\_TARG} \textit{estimates} the XP return via a 1-step bootstrapped return using the teammate critic parameterized by $\sigma^{-i, \text{BR}}$.
-Similarly, the SP return is estimated using the teammate critic network parameterized by $\sigma^{-i, \text{ego}}$.
-This results in a regret optimization method that uses the log-derivative trick to optimize objective functions~\cite{williams1992simple, glynn1990likelihood}.
+Rather than optimizing a regret function that requires explicitly computing the return-to-go, \textbf{POL\_LOSS\_REG\_TARG} \textit{estimates} the XP return via a 1-step bootstrapped return using the teammate critic parameterized by $\sigma^{-i, \text{ego}}$.
+Similarly, the SP return is estimated using the teammate critic network parameterized by $\sigma^{-i, \text{BR}}$.
+This results in a regret optimization method that uses the log-derivative trick to optimize objective functions~\citep{williams1992simple, glynn1990likelihood}.
 The \ours{} regret estimation method and alternative approaches to maximize regret are further discussed in App.~\ref{app:supp_results:rotate_regret_est}.

 \cref{alg:rotate-tg:val-loss-br,alg:rotate-tg:val-loss-teammate,alg:rotate-tg:val-loss-ego} then detail how we train critic networks that measure returns from the interaction between the generated teammate policy and its best response or ego agent policy.
 We specifically call the \textbf{VAL\_LOSS} function that receives $(\sigma, \sigma_{\text{old}}, D)$ to compute the standard mean squared Bellman error (MSBE) loss, defined as: